Career Academy Canada logo

 • TOEFL IBT 78

-• ELLT Level 6 overall (no band below 6)
+• Oxford ELLT Level 6 overall (no band below 6)

-• Alternatively, applicants who are able to demonstrate 2 years of full-time academic study in the following countries where the language of instruction was English, are exempt from supplying an English proficiency exam for admission into OICH’s CCA program.
+Alternatively, applicants who are able to demonstrate 2 years of full-time academic study in the following countries where the language of instruction was English are exempt from supplying an English proficiency exam for admission into OICC’s CCA program:

-Antigua, Australia, Bahamas, Barbados, Belize, Bermuda, Botswana, Canada, England, Gambia, Ghana, Grand Cayman Islands, Grenada, Ireland, Jamaica, Kenya, Lesotho, Liberia, Malawi, New Zealand, Nigeria, Northern Marianas, Palau, Papua New Guinea, Scotland, Sierra Leone, South Africa, St Kitts, St Lucia, St Vincent & Grenadines, Swaziland, Tanzania, Trinidad and Tobago, Uganda, United Kingdom, United States, Virgin Islands, Wales, Zambia, Zimbabwe.
+Antigua, Australia, Bahamas, Barbados, Belize, Bermuda, Botswana, Canada, England, Gambia, Ghana, Grand Caymen Islands, Grenada, Ireland, Jamaica, Kenya, Lesotho, Liberia, Malawi, New Zealand, Nigeria, Northern Marianas, Palau, Papua New Guinea, Scotland, Sierra Leone, South Africa, St. Kitts, St. Lucia, St. Vincent & Grenadines, Swaziland, Tanzania, Trinidad and Tobago, Uganda, United Kingdom, United States, Virgin Islands, Wales, Zambia, Zimbabwe.

 I applied to the program

-Well done.
-You’ve taken your first step towards a bright new future as a Continuing Care Assistant in Canada.
+Well done!
+You’ve taken your first step towards a bright new future as a Continuing Care Assistant in Nova Scotia.

 I received my conditional offer letter

-Read your conditional offer letter carefully – and keep it safe!
-You’ll see what you need to do to start your program in Halifax.
-Please remember that it is your responsibility to meet any requirements or conditions shown in your conditional offer letter.
+Please read your conditional offer letter carefully and keep it safe!
+You’ll see the lit of what you need to do to start your program at OICC Halifax campus.
+Pleaswse remember that it is your responsibility to meet any requirements or conditions outlined in your conditional offer letter.

-Congratulations – you’ve now met one of the major requirements shown on your conditional offer letter!
-Only those applicants who are a good fit for the Continuing Care Assistant program pass their admissions interview.
-You can be proud that you are one of these successful applicants and look forward to starting your program.
+Congratulations!
+You have now met one of the major requirements shown on your conditional offer letter!
+Only those applicants that demonstrate they are a good fit for the CCA program pass their interview.

 Read your documents carefully because they will say when you are able to travel.
-Do not travel before this date, because you may be turned back at the border, and this could affect your ability to enter Canada later.
-Do not book your flights or make travel arrangements until you have received confirmation from the college that you have been given a seat in the program.
-The college will tell you if there is still space for the program start date you have selected.
+Do not travel before this date because you may be turned away at the border and this could impact your ability to enter Canada later on.
+Do not book flights or make travel arrangements until you have received confirmation from OICC that you have been given a seat in the program.
+We will tell you if there is still space for the program start date you have selected.

-It’s important that you arrive in time for the start of your program.
-With such an intensive program, we do not allow students to start late.
-Late starters would miss valuable learning and experience and not get the best from their time on the Continuing Care Assistant program.
-If you think that you will not be in Canada in time for the start of your program, let us know immediately.
+It is important that you arrive in time for the start of your program.
+With such an intensive program,w e do not allow students to start late.
+Late starters would miss valuable learning and experiences.
+If you think you will not be in Canada in time for your program start date, please notify OICC Halifax campus immediately.

 Working in Nova Scotia as a CCA